Julie Hagerty: Early life and education

-Hagerty was born in Cincinnati, Ohio, the daughter of Harriet Yuellig (née Bishop), a model and singer, and Jerald William "Jerry" Hagerty, Jr., a musician.
-Her brother Michael Hagerty (1952–1991) was also an actor.
+Hagerty was born in Cincinnati, Ohio, the daughter of Harriet Yuellig (née Bishop), a model and singer, and Jerald William "Jerry" Hagerty Jr., a musician.
+Her brother Michael Hagerty was also an actor.
 Her parents later divorced.
 Hagerty attended Indian Hill High School.
 She was signed as a model for Ford Models at 15, and spent summers modeling in New York City.
 She moved there in 1972 and worked at her brother's theater group; she also studied with actor William Hickey.

 Career

 Hagerty made her off-Broadway debut in 1979, starring in Mutual Benefit Life at her brother's theater, The Production Company.
 In 1983 she appeared Off-Broadway at the Vandam Theatre in Shel Silverstein's 'Wild Life' directed by Art Wolff.
 It was an ensemble theatre piece co-starring Christopher Murney, W.H.
 Macy, Henderson Forsythe, Conard Fowkes, Jody Gelb, Howard Lee Sherman and Raynor Scheine.
 She continued appearing on stage, including starring in a Broadway version of The House of Blue Leaves.
 Her first film role was in All That Jazz, but her small part was cut out of the finished film.
-She was subsequently cast opposite Robert Hays in the parody film, Airplane!.
+She was subsequently cast opposite Robert Hays in the parody film, Airplane!
 It was released in June 1980 and became the third-highest grossing comedy in box office history at that time, behind Smokey and the Bandit (1977) and National Lampoon's Animal House (1978).
 Airplane! established Hagerty as a noted comedic actress.

-Hagerty spent the 1980s starring in a number of theatrical films, ranging from the well-reviewed Albert Brooks film Lost In America and Woody Allen's A Midsummer Night's Sex Comedy to the badly received Beyond Therapy.
+Hagerty spent the 1980s starring in a number of theatrical films, ranging from the well-reviewed Albert Brooks film Lost in America and Woody Allen's A Midsummer Night's Sex Comedy to the badly received Beyond Therapy.
 Her roles often involved a naive or spaced-out character who seems to be unaware of whatever chaos was surrounding her, as exemplified in Airplane! and Airplane II: The Sequel.
-Throughout the 1990s and 2000s, Hagerty mostly appeared in made-for-television movies or supporting roles in Hollywood films, including the '90s comedies What About Bob? and Noises Off, as well as a part in the 2005 film Just Friends and 2006's She's the Man.
+Throughout the 1990s and 2000s, Hagerty mostly appeared in television films or supporting roles in Hollywood films, including the '90s comedies What About Bob? and Noises Off, as well as a part in the 2005 film Just Friends and 2006's She's the Man.